Overview of teams and channels in Microsoft Teams

 Team owners can also create a team based on an existing Microsoft 365 group.
 Any changes made to the group membership will be synced with Teams automatically.

 There are two main roles in Teams:

 - Team owner - The person who creates the team.
 Team owners can make any member of their team a co-owner when they invite them to the team or at any point after they've joined the team.
 Having multiple team owners lets you share the responsibilities of managing settings and membership, including invitations.

 - Team members - The people who the owners invite to join their team.

 In addition, if moderation is set up, team owners and members can have moderator capabilities for a channel.
 Moderators can start new posts in the channel and control whether team members can reply to existing channel messages.
 Team owners can assign moderators within a channel.
 (Team owners have moderator capabilities by default.)
 Moderators within a channel can add or remove other moderators within that channel.
 For more information, see Set up and manage channel moderation in Microsoft Teams.

 When you add a team owner, they are also added as a member, except when the team is created in the Teams admin center or when a team is added to a new or existing Microsoft 365 group.

 Team owners can manage team-wide settings directly in Teams.
 Settings include the ability to add a team picture, set permissions across team members for creating standard, private, and shared channels, adding tabs and connectors, @mentioning the entire team or channel, and the usage of GIFs, stickers, and memes.

-If you are a Teams administrator in Microsoft 365, you have access to system-wide settings in the Teams admin center.
+If you are a Teams Administrator in Microsoft 365, you have access to system-wide settings in the Teams admin center.
 These settings can impact the options and defaults team owners see under team settings.
-For example, you can enable a default channel, "General", for team-wide announcements, discussions, and resources, which will appear across all teams.

 By default, all users have permissions to create a team.
 To modify this, see Assign roles and permissions in Teams.